duongital/duongital/src/content/learn/misc/data-structure.md

 note: double pointer (**) helps create variable directly on `heap`

-## array repesentation by compiler
+## array representation by compiler

 in code, variable name will be converted to address. for example: address(A[3]) = 200 + 3*2 = 206 = Lo + i * sizeof(type)